henrtk/tfe4146_sim/readme.md

     pip install -r requirements.txt
 ```

+> **_NOTE:_** If there is trouble installing pandas and/or kiwisolver (ignore this otherwise) in the requirements, first try to install Microsoft Visual Studio Build Tools as prompted in the error message using https://visualstudio.microsoft.com/visual-cpp-build-tools/.
+You may have to restart your computer for the changes to take effect.
+If this also fails, go into requirements.txt and delete the pandas and kiwisolver entries, save the changes, and try the above command again.
+Experience shows that the simulation *will work* without these, but, the interactive plotting in Jupyter may give (non-significant, but annoying) errors which are possible to ignore.

 Jupyter is automatically installed as a dependency of the required packages.
-Run the following command from your activated virtual environment to open a Jupyter server by using
+Run the following command from your activated virtual environment to open a Jupyter server using the local Python version by entering
 ```bash
     jupyter-notebook
 ```
-which should open up your browser in Jupyter, where you may move to `/notebooks/pn_junction`.ipynb to start working!
+into the terminal, which should open up your browser in Jupyter, where you may move to `/notebooks/pn_junction`.ipynb to start working!

 If you prefer to use Jupyter notebooks outside of a browser, like VSCode, you may do so by selecting the virtual environment's python installation, `.\tfe4146_venv\Scripts\python.exe`, as the notebook's kernel.
 To view it as a kernel option in the VSCode extension for Jupyter, you need to open the `.\tfe4146_sim\`-folder in VSCode.
 When doing so, the local Python version will show up as the recommended Jupyter kernel.
 Select it as the kernel for the notebook.